How does this company make money?

 What does this company depend on?

-The structure depends on state insurance department licenses across all 50 U.S. states for group benefits administration, investment-grade corporate bond markets for asset-liability matching of pension transfer obligations, derivatives markets for dynamic hedging of variable annuity guarantee exposures, Japan Financial Services Agency regulatory approval for traditional life insurance operations in Japan, and COLI (Corporate-Owned Life Insurance) tax regulations that govern how employer-sponsored group life products are structured.
+The company cannot operate without state insurance department licenses across all 50 U.S. states.
+It relies on investment-grade corporate bond markets to match the duration of pension liabilities.
+It uses derivatives markets to hedge variable annuity guarantee exposures.
+Its Japanese operations depend on Japan Financial Services Agency regulatory approval.
+And its group life products depend on COLI tax regulations that govern how employer-sponsored life insurance is structured.

 Who depends on this company?